Tdema604/Homework_bot/README.md

 # 📚 Telegram Homework Forwarding Bot

-This Python Telegram bot forwards homework from a student group to a parent group, saving teachers from posting twice.
-It keeps parents updated on their child's homework while reducing unnecessary screen time and content browsing for kids while waiting for homework updates..
+This Python-based Telegram bot is designed to seamlessly forward homework-related messages from a student group to a parent group—particularly useful when separate groups are maintained.
+It streamlines communication by reducing the need for teachers to post updates twice, while ensuring parents remain informed and engaged in their child's academic progress.
+Additionally, it helps minimize unnecessary screen time and content exposure for child awaiting homework updates.

 ## 🚀 Features